Olivia-Micheal/maven-marketing-customer-behavior-analysis/README.md

 | Catalog | 6,000 |
 | Deals | 5,200 |

-The physical store is the dominant channel with **13,000 purchases** — 39% of all purchases.
-Deals is the weakest at **5,200 purchases** — just 16% of total purchases.
-Customers are largely ignoring discount-based promotions despite them representing a channel investment for the business.
+The physical store is the dominant channel at 39% of all purchases.
+Deals is the weakest at 16% of total purchases.
+Customers are largely ignoring discount-based promotions.

----

-### 💻 Web Purchase Behaviour
+**Web Purchase Behaviour**

-**98% of customers** have made at least one web purchase.
-Total web purchases across the customer base: **9,100 transactions.**
+98% of customers have made at least one web purchase.
+Total web purchases across the customer base: 9,100 transactions.

 Average web purchases by income category: